-A web based engine based on text recognition.
-It triggers user defined assessment/plans for common medical diagnoses.
-The user saves on time and # of computer keystrokes.
+A physician-specific small language model based on text recognition of keywords.
+It triggers user-defined assessment/plans for medical diagnoses.
+The user saves on time and error.

-When you come into the hospital with some sort of ailment.
-It is up to the doctor to come up with the reason why you are ill and our best therapy to fix it.
+When the patient comes into the hospital with some sort of ailment.
+It is up to the doctor to come up with the reason why you are ill and the best therapy to fix it.
 That is the assessment and plan.

-Type or paste the HPI into the PHRASEFIRE.COM/MEDICAL text field.
+Type or paste keywords from hpi (sob, chf, etc.) into the dashboard text field.
 User defined assessment/plans populate based on keywords.
-Save various reminders in the plan (c.diff treatment vs other bacterial colitis), treatments, links to EBM, UpToDate as you see fit.
+Save various reminders in the plan (c.diff treatment vs other bacterial colitis), treatments, links to EBM, as you see fit.

 Assessment/plans are easily shareable within the Phrasefire community.
 Updated assessment/plans based on EBM at a large research instituation can easily be shared with docs at a remote medical center.